arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 The existing indexes in the RocksDB engine are all persistent.
 The following indexes are supported there:

-* primary: automatically created, indexing `_id` / `_key`
+* primary: this type of index is automatically created.
+It indexes `_id` / `_key`

-* edge: automatically created for edge collections, indexing `_from` and `_to`
+* edge: this index is automatically created for edge collections.
+It indexes `_from` and `_to`

-* hash, skiplist, persistent: user-defined index, technically it is neither a hash nor a skiplist index.
-All these index types map to the same RocksDB-based sorted index implementation.
-The names "hash", "skiplist" and "persistent" are only used for compatibility with the MMFiles engine.
+* hash, skiplist, persistent: these are user-defined indexes, Despite their names, they are neither hash nor skiplist indexes.
+These index types map to the same RocksDB-based sorted index implementation.
+The same is true for the "persistent" index.
+The names "hash", "skiplist" and "persistent" are only used for compatibility with the MMFiles engine where these indexes existed in previous and the current version of ArangoDB.

+* fulltext: user-defined sorted reverted index on words occurring in documents

 Memory management